nikki-nooka/Jupiverse/README.md

 The frontend code is in the `app` directory and is built with [Vite](https://vitejs.dev/).

 The backend code is in the `Jupyter` directory.

+Here is the look of the application which we have built https://original-cormorant-282.convex.app/

 `npm run dev` will start the frontend and backend servers.